Canon 1D X Mark II vs Sony A7 II

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Sony A7 II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D X Mark II:

 - Better low-light sensitivity: Requires less light for good images (0.4 stops ISO advantage).

 - Better video: Provides higher definition movie capture (4K/60p vs 1080/60p).